statamic/docs/content/collections/fieldtypes/users.md

     name: max_items
     type: integer
     description: >
       The maximum number of users than can be selected.
-By default (blank) there is no limit.
+Leave it empty for no limit (default).
 Setting to `1` will save the value as a `string` instead of an `array` and will switch to a select dropdown UI.
   -
     name: mode
     type: string